DEFRA/software-development-standards/docs/guides/shared_libraries.md

 **npm** packages are used in JavaScript projects.
 They are hosted on [npmjs.com](https://www.npmjs.com) and installed using the `npm` command.
 Packages can be scoped to an organisation, such as `@defra/your-package`.

 **NuGet** packages are used in .NET projects.
 They are hosted on [nuget.org](https://www.nuget.org) and installed using the `dotnet add package` command.
-Packages are grouped under an organisation, such as `DefraDigital.YourPackage`.
+Packages are grouped under an organisation, such as `Defra.YourPackage`.

 ## When a shared library can be useful